Q to Q Ferry

 Where can I buy tickets and passes in advance?

-- You may pre-purchase tickets and passes online.
-Once you have completed your purchase, you may pick up your ticket, punchcard, or monthly pass from the vessel.
+• You may purchase tickets and passes online.
+Once completed, you may pick up your ticket, punch card, or monthly pass from the vessel.

-- You can also purchase monthly passes and punchcards onboard the vessels.
+• You may also purchase monthly passes, punch cards and tickets onboard the vessels.

 Can I pay with cash on board?

-Yes, cash on board is okay, provided you bring exact change.
-Crew will not be handling cash and cannot provide change.
+Yes, provided you bring exact change.
+The crew does not handle cash and cannot provide change.
 The vessel also accepts credit and debit cards that can tap.
-Monthly passes and punchcards are available to purchase onboard as well.
+Monthly passes and punch cards are available onboard as well.

 Can I take my bicycle?